-While winter storms are expected in Baltimore and the City budgets and prepares for snow removal activities each year, winter storms a overwhelms local response efforts.
+While winter storms are expected in Baltimore and the City budgets and prepares for snow removal activities each year, winter storms occasionally reach а magnitude that overwhelms local response efforts.
 This may place stress on the transportation system, as roads are unable to be efficiently salted or plowed, or on the electrical infrastructure.
-As a result of a 1994 ice and sleet storm, for example, the City of Baltimore experienced power and magnitude reach
+As a result of a 1994 ice and sleet storm, for example, the City of Baltimore experienced power and phone line outages, as well as rolling blackouts, due to increased use of electricity and natural gas.
+Some residents were left without power or heat for nearly 2 weeks.